 I moved to Las Vegas, Nevada in April of 1981 with my fiancé and later wife, Doris Soto, and her son, David, age six.
 For the next five years I worked as the Director of Planning and Evaluation for the Las Vegas-Clark County Consortium, the local employment and training consortium serving a three county area.
 In 1986, I went to work as a Senior Management Analyst for the County of Clark in the County Manager’s Office where I managed the emerging cable television industry and worked at modernizing the outlying justice court system.

 In October of 1989, I began work as the first Executive Manager for Diversity and Affirmative Action Programs with the Clark County School District.
 I retired from that job in December of 2013, after a twenty-three year career with the school district.

-During my thirty-nine years in Las Vegas, Nevada, I have authored eight books, six of them documenting the Hispanic experience in the State of Nevada, and Las Vegas in particular.
+During my forty years in Las Vegas, Nevada, I have authored eight books, six of them documenting the Hispanic experience in the State of Nevada, and Las Vegas in particular.
 Two of my eight books were about my years growing up and living in Topeka, Kansas.

 Of all of my many activist involvements, the one that I am most proud of is my being the co-founder of the Latino Youth Leadership Conference, which is now in its twenty-eighth consecutive year of existence.
 Each summer during the months of June or July, 80 to 90 Latino students gather at the University of Nevada, Las Vegas where they spend six days living in the dorms and learning how to become leaders.
 I consider this program to be among my greatest achievements.